 If you have something to add to Victoria’s story, drop a comment here or send him a word of thanks on the social media.
 Both of us would love that.Also, if you are interested in writing a guest post for the independent publishing community, write to me right away.
 I am still accepting guest post submissions.

 Let us chat

 Authors, what are your go to sites for resources, motivation or maybe just networking?
-Bloggers do you have any sites?
+What are your fave websites for upublished writers?
 And readers do you even spend time scoring out Social media to read about the writing community?
 Let us talk.